In this post I show how I replaced broken screen on my son’s iPod Touch 4th generation (with camera).

 For this repair you’ll need the following:

-OK, let’s go through the screen replacement procedure step-by-step:
+OK, let’s go through the replacement procedure step-by-step:

 Power off the device.

-I applied some transparent scotch tape on the cracked screen to keep all broken pieces together when the screen is removed.
+I applied some transparent scotch tape on the cracked glass to keep all broken pieces together when you remove it.

 Start separating the old screen from the bottom cover using a metal spudger.